Slade Gorton: Later career

+Slade Gorton was recruited to the "Project Review Committee" for Sound Transit to help steer the agency through political troubles in 2000–2001.
+He had been a strong supporter of the light rail effort during his time in the Senate.

 In 2002, Gorton became a member of the 9/11 Commission, which issued its final report, the 9/11 Commission Report, in 2004.

 In 2005, Gorton became the chairman of the center-right Constitutional Law PAC, a political action committee formed to help elect candidates to the Washington State Supreme Court and Court of Appeals.

 Gorton was an advisory board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
 Gorton also served as a Senior Fellow at the Bipartisan Policy Center.

 Gorton served on the board of trustees of the National Constitution Center in Philadelphia, which is a museum dedicated to the Constitution of the United States.

 Gorton represented Seattle in a lawsuit against Clay Bennett to prevent the Seattle SuperSonics relocation basketball franchise, in accordance to a contract that would keep the team in Climate Pledge Arena until 2010.
 The city settled with Bennett, allowing him to move the team to Oklahoma City for $45 million with the possibility for another $30 million.

 In 2010, the National Bureau of Asian Research founded the Slade Gorton International Policy Center.
 The Gorton Center is a policy research center, with three focus areas: policy research, fellowship and internship programs, and the Gorton History Program (archives).
 In 2013 the Gorton Center was the secretariat for the ‘Commission on The Theft of American Intellectual Property’, in which Gorton was a commissioner.
 Gorton was also a counselor at the National Bureau of Asian Research.

 In 2012, Gorton was appointed to the board of directors of Clearwire, a wireless data services provider.

 Gorton was a member of the board of the Discovery Institute, notable for its advocacy of the pseudoscience of intelligent design.

 Gorton was also of counsel at K&L Gates LLP.

 Gorton opposed the candidacy of Donald Trump for President of the United States in 2016, instead writing in Independent candidate Evan McMullin.
 He praised the first impeachment of Trump, urging other Republicans to join him.